intermine/im-docs/docs/webapp/data-categories/index.md

   * &lt;large-image&gt;model/genomics.gif&lt;/large-image&gt; - appears on the individual data category page
 * short description
   * &lt;intro-text&gt;TEXT HERE&lt;/intro-text&gt;
-  * appears on the top of the data category page
+  * appears at the top of the data category page
 * external links
   * &lt;aspect-source name="FlyBase" url="[http://www.flybase.org%22/](http://www.flybase.org%22/)&gt;&gt;
-  * appear on the top right corner of the data category page
+  * appears at the top right corner of the data category page
 * bulk download queries
-  * appear on the top right corner of the data category page
+  * appears at the top right corner of the data category page
 * template queries
-  * appear on the data category page
+  * appears on the data category page
 * direct links to QueryBuilder
   * links will appear at the bottom of the data categories page